 Once you know what you are sending to your customers, and why, you will need to make sure you get enough information about your subscribers to support your emails.
 If you are going to use certain customer details (like birthdays) or certain customer activities or interests, you must make sure you capture those details when people sign up.

-Luckily, TouchBasePro makes it very simple to get new subscribers with 5 different types of integrations you can use to get people signing up.
+Luckily, TouchBasePro makes it very simple to get new subscribers with different types of options you can use to get people signing up.
 Whatever extra information you want, have them set up as custom fields on your database.
 It’s that simple.